 At the commencement of any new unit of work, teachers will make public the assessment tasks of the units they are teaching.
-This is done by making the following information available on ManageBac:
+This is done by making the following information available on Managebac:

-- The unit's approximate time in weeks

-- The SOI focus and Unit Question

-- An indication of the form of summative assessment

-- The MYP Assessment criteria used

-- Links to any additional resources and task sheets (once tasks have been set)
+- The unit's approximate time in weeks - The inquiry focus through a statement of inquiry and inquiry questions - An indication of the form of assessment (formative and summative assessment) - The MYP Assessment criteria used - Links to any additional resources and task sheets (once tasks have been set)

-For each assessment task set, notification (either in writing or via ManageBac) will include the following features:
+For each assessment task set, notification via Managebac will include the following features:

-- Indication of task content and conceptual understandings - Form of the task, e.g. an essay, report, power point presentation, podcasts, sound file, etc - The MYP Criteria to be assessed - An assessment rubric, including generic descriptors and task-specific clarifications - Duration of the task's due date - The recommended time for this notification is one week
+- Indication of task content and conceptual understandings - Form of the task, e.g. an essay, report, power point presentation, podcasts, sound file, etc - The MYP Criteria to be assessed - An assessment rubric, including generic descriptors and task-specific clarifications - Duration of the task's and / or due date - The recommended time for this notification is two weeks.